-All art communication majors and art minors seeking teacher certification are required to participate in the designated museum trip each semester in which they are enrolled in an art class.
+All studio art majors and art minors seeking teacher certification are required to participate in the designated museum trip each semester in which they are enrolled in an art class.
 A minimum of six such trips must be taken as a requirement for majors and four are required for those having a minor in art and those seeking teacher certification on the elementary level.

-Art communication majors must take ART 1361 as one of the fine arts requirements.
+Studio art majors must take ART 1361 as one of the fine arts requirements.